matthiask/406.ch/posts/20250701-cms-thoughts.md

 [When Wagtail introduced the StreamField in 2015](https://torchbox.com/blog/rich-text-fields-and-faster-horses/) it was definitely a great update to an already great CMS but it wasn't a new idea generally and not a new thing in Django land.
-They didn't say it was, but still something.
+They didn't say it was and [welcomed the fact that they also started using a better way to structure content](https://406.ch/writing/i-just-learned-about-wagtail-s-streamfield/).

 ## Why not put everything in one big rich text area?